Irish Brown Soda Bread With Molasses is an easy Irish traditional bread made with whole wheat flour, oats, and molasses.

-Do not be tempted to knead the soda bread made with baking powder or baking soda the same way you would knead yeast breads.
+Do not be tempted to knead the soda bread made with baking powder or baking soda the same way you would knead yeast bread.
 Too much handling causes the bread to toughen.

 What kind of flour can be used to make soda breads?

-A half and half mixture of whole wheat flour and white flour works the best, but there are hundreds of recipes out there that also call for rye, oats or spelt and even beer.
+A half-and-half mixture of whole wheat flour and white flour works the best, but hundreds of recipes out there also call for rye, oats or spelt, and even beer.

-I personally like using whole wheat flour over white flour because it is a healthier option.
-In Ireland, you will find different types of flour that you can use, but we are not going to talk about that, as we live in US and have different types of products here.
+I like using whole wheat flour over white flour because it is a healthier option.
+In Ireland, you will find different types of flour that you can use, but we are not going to talk about that as we live in the US and have different kinds of products here.

-What ingredients we need for this brown soda bread:
+What ingredients do we need for this brown soda bread:

-- whole wheat flour- healthier and with a lower glycemic index
+- Whole wheat flour – is healthier and with a lower glycemic index

 How to make Irish Brown Soda Bread With Molasses:

-In a large bowl, combine the flours, oats, salt and baking soda.
-Basically we will mix the dry ingredients first, then we will add the liquid over.
+In a large bowl, combine the flour, oats, salt, and baking soda.
+We will mix the dry ingredients first, then add the liquid over.